robdodson/robdodson.github.com/source/_posts/2012-08-27-javascript-design-patterns-decorator.markdown

 <br>

 Thanks for reading!
-If you have questions or feedback please leave a comment below. - Rob
+If you have questions or feedback please leave a comment below.
+Also be sure to [checkout Part 2 which covers even more ways to do decorators!](http://robdodson.me/blog/2012/08/30/javascript-design-patterns-decorator-pt-2/) - Rob

 You should follow me on Twitter [here.](http://twitter.com/rob_dodson)